 |Route on-time performance||78% (my flight was on time)|

-I paid a grand total of €21.38 (~$34) for this flight.
+I paid a grand total of €21.38 (~$34) for this flight, booking on the easyJet website.
 Of course, this price did not include extras like checked baggage or seat selection, which I did not purchase on this occasion.

 I was travelling with hand-luggage only; EasyJet allows you to bring on a cabin bag with maximum dimensions of 56 x 45 x 25cm and there is no prescribed weight limit.
 It’s worth noting that, while EasyJet does not have a frequent flyer program, frequent flyers can purchase an EasJet Plus membership for around $400 per year which includes allocated seating, priority check-in, security & boarding, an extra cabin bag and the ability to “fly ahead” on an earlier flight.